LearnPolkadot/DOTspot_posts/README.md

 7. Now your ready to write your article starting anywhere after line 21---.

    - Articles use the markdown language format.
-   - A markdown language cheat sheet can be [found here](https://www.markdownguide.org/cheat-sheet/).
+   - A markdown language cheat sheet can be general <a href="https://www.markdownguide.org/cheat-sheet/" target="_blank">found here</a>.
-   - If your have a favorite [Markdown file editor](https://typora.io/) you can create your article and past the code after line 21 ---
+   - If your have a favorite <a href="https://typora.io/" target="_blank">Markdown file editor</a> you can create your article and past the code after line 21 ---

-7. Once you are ready to submit your article we will PULL the article back to the main Learn Polkadot Posts repo.
+8. Once you are ready to submit your article we will PULL the article back to the main Learn Polkadot Posts repo.
    - Scroll to the bottom of the GitHub page your creating your new file and click Propose new file
    - Feel free to add any description you see fit... ie: article is being crated in the Acala folder but should show up under Acala, Bitfrost, and Chainlink
+9. Click - Create pull request
+   - This will take you to a Open a pull request page.
+   - Leave Allow edits by maintainers checked
+   - Click - Create pull request again to submit your article

-7. That's it!
+10. That's it!
 You have just submitted your article for listing on the DOTspot.
 Articles are reviewed and once approved you will receive a GitHub notification that your articles has been merged to the master branch and will be displayed on the site.